classes, Labs & tours

 Our hands-on classroom and lab programs are aligned with Common Core Curriculum Standards and Next Generation Science Standards.

-Auditorium programs
+Auditorium Programs

 Our Auditorium programs are great for large groups up to 150 and give students an opportunity to pause in their Aquarium explorations and engage in learning about specific topics.